raymondworkshop/raymondworkshop.github.io/_posts/language/2021-01-18-notes-tv-shows-2.md

 it feels like these people are **collaborating**.
 they're thinking more about the other person, and **the opinion** and **feelings**, and they're **not being too direct**.

+be supposed to == to be intended to 被期望

 > **I was thinking we could try** changing the background color.
 > **I'm not sure about that**. **Maybe we could** keep it the same.
 > Hmm, **I don't know**. **Maybe we could try** another light color.